Nardos-Amakele/shopApp/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 # Next.js Product Store
-A simple next.js web app that fetches data from a public api to display, filter and search by name of shop products.
+A simple next.js web app that fetches data from a public api to display, filter and search by the name of shop products.

 ## Features
 - Fetches products from FakeStoreAPI